 There are three types of customers in the value-adding chain:

-- The end user/consumer is the last level in the value-adding chain who derives useful value from your offering
+- A end user/consumer derives useful value from your offering.
+This is the last level in the value-adding chain.

-- The customer is anyone along the value-adding chain who comes into contact with (and can derive value from) your offering
+- A customer is anyone along the value-adding chain who comes into contact with (and can derive value from) your offering.

-- The transactional customer is the level in the chain where a company exchanges goods and services for revenue
+- A transactional customer is a company who exchanges goods and services for revenue.

 Levels in the Value-Adding Chain

-The relationship between the members in the value-adding chain according to the sequence by which value is transformed is referred to as a level.
+A level is the relationship between the members in the value-adding chain, according to the sequence by which value is transformed.

 The value driver is the level in the chain that best interprets end user needs and values into specifications and represents (and sometimes dictates) them along the chain.
 The value driver typically “dictates” the terms of participation for other chain levels or is the specifications writer, and thus can be very powerful.